 Brené Brown emphasizes that vulnerability is not a sign of weakness.
 She says vulnerability takes courage and truly transforms us as individuals.
-It helps us to establish better habits, enjoy real and transformative relationships and even helps us to succeed in our careers.
+It helps us to establish better habits, enjoy real and transformative relationships, and even helps us to succeed in our careers.

 Another perspective on vulnerability

 Now as always there are a lot of opinions on the topic of vulnerability.
-During a brief discussion with a Europe based 30-year-old hustler from the corporate world, I was intrigued by his perspective on the subject.
+During a brief discussion with a UK based 30-year-old gentleman from the corporate world, I was intrigued by his perspective on the subject.
 He thinks some of us wear the cloak of vulnerability as a weakness and a defense mechanism.
 Apparently, some wear it like an excuse to avoid making transformative life choices.
 His straightforwardness might sound harsh at first but, as always we will keep an open mind as we dig deep.